JULY LITERARY BIRTHDAYS

 - July 22

-- Emma Lazarus, whose poetry is enscribed on the Statue of Liberty (1849; d.1887)
+- Emma Lazarus (1849; d.1887), whose poem "The New Colossus" is enscribed on the Statue of Liberty

-- Estonian-born Finnish writer, prominent playwright, Marxist, and businesswoman Hella Maria Wuolijoki (1886; d.1954) nee Murrik, aka Juhani Tervapää
+- Estonian-born Finnish writer, prominent playwright, Marxist, and businesswoman Hella Maria Wuolijoki (1886; d.1954) née Murrik, aka Juhani Tervapää

-- U.S. poet Stephen Vincent Benet (1898; poem 'American Names')
+- U.S. poet Stephen Vincent Benet (1898; d.
+1943), very widely read in his time

-- novelist and children's book writer Caroliva Herron, born in Washington, D.C.
-(1947)
+- novelist and children's book writer Caroliva Herron (1947), born in Washington, D.C.

 - July 23